codingepaduli/gsuite_workspace_argo/UserGuide.md

 ### Students Management

-After exporting student's data, you can run the script ``./gestisciStudenti.sh`` to manage students and the script ``./gestisciSezioni`` to manage the sections.
+After exporting student's data from Argo, you can run the script:

+- ``./gestisciStudenti.sh`` to manage students;
+- ``./gestisciSezioni`` to manage students'class;
+- ``./gestisciGruppiGSuiteStudenti.sh`` to manage groups on GSuite;
+- ``./gestisciGruppiClasse.sh`` to manage students'class on GSuite.

+Some operations needs you set the variables required for the operation.
+Check you set them in case of error.

 ## Troubleshooting